harshmangalamv/Predicting_Flight_Delays/README.md

 * ARR_DELAY
 * ACTUAL_ELAPSED_TIME

-Now, there is an additional feature that will biased the models, and that is the DEP_DELAY (Departure Delay), which yes, if your plane is leaving late then your chances of arriving late to your destination will increase.
+Now, there is an additional feature that will bias the models, and that is the DEP_DELAY (Departure Delay), which yes, if your plane is leaving late then your chances of arriving late to your destination will increase.
 The plot on Figure_1, which is part of the EDA done, shows this.
 There I compared the DEP_DELAY with the ARR_DELAY by airline, and as you can see, normally when your flight leaves late, the airlines pushes for the flights to have shorter elapse times to compensate for the delay, and in some cases, this is accounted for and the flight ends up arriving either on time, or earlier, such as with Delta Airlines and Alaska airlines, which have both negative arrival averages, meaning an early arrival.

 ![Figure_7](img/Figure_7.png)